platformsh/platformsh-docs/docs/src/development/sanitize-db/postgresql.md

     ```

     Push the changes to `staging` and verify sanitization took place on that environment's database.
-    Once merged, all future non-production environment's data will be sanitized when created.
+    Once merged, all future non-production environment's data is sanitized when created.

 {{< /codetabs >}}